 Clothes Moths in Memphis TN Metro Area

-Clothes moths are fabric pests and are among the few animals that can digest keratin, the fibrous protein found in animal hide, hair, feathers, and horns.
-There are two different types of clothes moths in North America — the webbing clothes moth and the casemaking clothes moth.
-The larva is the damaging stage of the clothes moth and both species feed exclusively on animal fibers, especially wool, fur, silk, feathers, felt, and leather.
-Serious infestations of clothes moths can develop undetected in dwellings, causing irreparable harm to clothing and decorative items.
+Clothes moths are considered fabric pests and possess the unique ability to digest keratin, the fibrous protein present in animal hide, hair, feathers, and horns.
+In North America, two distinct types of clothes moths exist: the webbing clothes moth and the casemaking clothes moth.
+The larval stage of the clothes moth is the most destructive, and both species primarily feed on animal-based fibers, particularly wool, fur, silk, feathers, felt, and leather.
+If left undetected, severe infestations of clothes moths can develop within homes, leading to irreversible damage to clothing and decorative items.

 Clothes Moth Habitat

-Unlike some other types of moths, clothes moths are seldom seen because they avoid light.
-They prefer dark, undisturbed areas such as closets, basements, and attics.
-Indoors, clothes moth larvae are frequently noted on woolen clothes, carpets, upholstered furniture, and old wool rug remnants in the attic.
-Lint from wool rugs and pet hair behind baseboards and in flooring cracks all serve to invite moth infestations.
-A favorite egg-laying site is a carpet under the rear legs of a sofa, a spot rarely reached by a vacuum cleaner.
-Adult moths do not eat fabric, but their presence means that eggs will be laid soon, producing fabric-eating larvae.
+Clothes moths are not commonly observed like some other moth species because they actively avoid light.
+They have a preference for dark and undisturbed areas, such as closets, basements, and attics.
+Inside homes, the larvae of clothes moths are often found on woolen clothes, carpets, upholstered furniture, and old remnants of wool rugs in the attic.
+Moth infestations can be invited by the presence of lint from wool rugs, pet hair behind baseboards, and cracks in the flooring.
+A particularly favored location for egg-laying is the carpet beneath the rear legs of a sofa, an area that is seldom reached by a vacuum cleaner.
+While adult moths do not feed on fabric, their presence indicates that eggs will soon be laid, giving rise to fabric-eating larvae.

 Clothes Moth Behaviors, Threats, or Dangers

-Articles commonly damaged and destroyed by clothes moths include sweaters, scarves, coats, blankets, rugs, down pillows and comforters, upholstery, toys, decorative items, and taxidermy mounts.
-The larvae prefer to feed in dark, undisturbed areas such as closets, chests, and boxes where woolens and furs are stored for long periods.
-Clothing and blankets in regular use are seldom infested, nor are rugs that get a normal amount of traffic, or are routinely vacuumed.
-Edges and undersides of rugs or sections beneath furniture are more likely to be attacked.
-If you suspect a clothes moth infestation, it is recommended to contact a pest control professional.
+Clothes moths are known to cause damage and destruction to various articles, including sweaters, scarves, coats, blankets, rugs, down pillows, comforters, upholstery, toys, decorative items, and taxidermy mounts.
+The larvae of clothes moths prefer to feed on materials stored in dark and undisturbed areas such as closets, chests, and boxes where woolens and furs are kept for extended periods.
+Clothing and blankets that are regularly used are less likely to be infested, as well as rugs that receive normal foot traffic or are routinely vacuumed.
+However, the edges and undersides of rugs or sections underneath furniture are more susceptible to attack.
+If you suspect a clothes moth infestation, it is advisable to seek the assistance of a pest control professional.